-By the way: clenching things really isn’t great for the base of your core (your pelvic floor) but when you’re two miles away from a bathroom and don’t feel like soiling yourself, it’s a natural tendency.
+By the way: clenching things really isn’t great for the base of your core (your pelvic floor).
+But when you’re two miles away from a bathroom and don’t feel like soiling yourself, it’s a natural tendency.

 I chalked that first incident up to my mileage increase, the heat, not getting enough sleep the night before.
 I did some core reconnection and relaxation work later and shrugged it off.
 Then it happened again — also after consuming an energy drink right before a hard walk — and then again!
-It took me THREE walks for my brain to connect that I had consumed massive amounts of caffeine and stimulants and sweeteners.
+It took me THREE walks for my brain to connect that I had consumed massive amounts of caffeine, stimulants and sweeteners.
 No matter how natural they are, energy drinks can still throw off your essential connection to your core!

 - Caffeine — Pay attention to how your system reacts to more or less of this known bladder irritant and diuretic.
 Acute caffeine intake also decreases insulin sensitivity (Beaudoin et al).